ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/create_new_id_state.rst

     .. image:: ../images/inputs_outputs2.png

 #.
 Add the config setup ,similar to the other states, for this state in the subsystem called ``config`` at the top of the ParameterID.
-Don't forget to add the new entry to the ``GlobalConfig`` as well.
+Don't forget to add the new entry to the ``GlobalConfig`` Buscreator as well.

     .. image:: ../images/config_buscreator.png